 Calling all movie lovers: Enjoy movies under the stars; CinePark returns in May

 It’s movie season!
 Enjoy the return of the popular movie series, CinePark.
-Pack a picnic, grab a blanket and get ready to watch free, family-friendly flicks on a giant screen on three consecutive Friday evenings in May: 7, 14 and 21.
-Movies begin at 8 p.m. and reservations will be required to attend.
-Reservations will be taken beginning April 12.
-Health and safety protocols will be in place for all those in attendance.
-Check out all the movie magic details.
+Pack a picnic, grab a blanket and get ready to watch free, family-friendly flicks on a giant screen on three consecutive Friday evenings in May: 6, 13 and 20.
+Come enjoy movie themed activities prior to the show starting at 6:30 pm, movies begin promptly at 8 p.m.

 Earth Day is April 22 — see what you can do to protect our environment

 Earth Day is April 22, but residents should think about protecting our environment every day.
 With the changing weather, many residents are taking time to clean their homes, garages, sheds and yards.
 The City provides many safe and convenient ways to dispose of items properly:

 1. Leftover paint, pesticides, oil, antifreeze, pool chemicals and other household chemicals should be disposed of properly.
 DO NOT place these items down the drain, in the street, alley or in your recycling or trash can.
 Residents may schedule an appointment to bring these items to the Household Hazardous Collection Center by calling 480-782-3510.

 2. If you have items that are too large to fit in a curbside or alley trash container, you may need a bulk materials pickup.
 Residents paying for City-provided solid waste services can call 480-782-3510 to schedule curbside bulk pick up collection.